libplctag/libplctag/README.md

 - Open source licensing under the MPL 2.0 or LGPL 2+.
 - Pure C library for portability across Linux, Windows and macOS as well as 32-bit and 64-bit.
+- Support for x86, ARM and MIPS, and probably others.
 - Very stable API with almost no changes other than feature additions since 2012.
-- Read and write tags of various types across AB/Rockwell PLCs such as ControlLogix, CompactLogix, Micro800, PLC/5, SLC 500, MicroLogix etc.
+- Read and write tags of various types in the following PLCs:
+  - AB/Rockwell ControlLogix, CompactLogix, Micro800, PLC/5, SLC 500, MicroLogix etc.
+  - Omron NX/NJ PLCs.
+  - PLCs support Modbus TCP (must support commands 1, 2, 3, 4, 15 and 16).
 - Low memory use and very high performance and capacity.
 Uses protocol-specific features to increase performance.
 - Simple API with minimal use of language-specific data to enable easy wrapping in other languages.
 - Extensive example programs showing use of all library features.